mike-lischke/java2typescript/readme.md

 - Java automatically converts between `long` and other integer type.
 TS uses `bigint` for 64 bit integer types and the `n` suffix for bigint literals.
 In Java these integer types can freely be mixed, but TS will complain if one tries to, say, shift a bigint using a standard number literal.
 This must be solved manually.
 - Annotations usually cannot be converted, except for a very few (like @final), which are then converted using decorators.
 The current implementation is however very basic.
 Don't expect much of that.
 - Generic constructors are not possible in Typescript.
 This must be solved manually.
-- The try-with-resources statement is currently not handled.
+- The try-with-resources statement is supported.
+See below for details.
 - Reflection is partially supported, by implementing `getClass()` and `.class` accessors.
 The package java.lang.reflect is not supported, however.
 - TS regular expressions do not support all features from Java regex, specifically these flags are not supported:
     - Pattern.CANON_EQ